ChantellePinnington/2019-11-28-CQUni-R/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "Introduction to Python - Software Carpentry<br><br> CQ University Australia"        # brief name of host site without address (e.g., "Euphoric State University")
 address: "Virtual lesson taught over zoom"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "au"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latlng:        # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "June 27-28, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "November 28-29, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2019-06-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2019-11-28      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2019-06-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2019-11-29        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Jason Bell"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["j.bell@cqu.edu.au"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]